 If you are submitting to a certain genre or line, make sure you follow the specific instructions for that line.
-They also have seasonal themed submissions, for example to be considered for the Octoberfest anthology that celebrates all things paranormal, you must submit by the 1st of July.
+They also have seasonal themed submissions, with varying deadlines.

 Their covers are generally well designed and the website is well organized.
 Everything is geared towards writers not readers.
 Not all books have print on demand versions, but many do.